dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/transfer_attribute.rst

 =======

 Attribute
-   The data retrieved from the *Target* geometry, mapped based on the node's settings and inputs.
+   The data retrieved from the *Source* geometry, mapped based on the node's settings and inputs.

 Examples